dylan-lang/opendylan/README.txt

   make
   sudo make install

 Ignore any errors printed by autogen.sh.
-The build process may freeze; if several minutes pass without any progress, cancel the build with ^C and re-run the last command.
+The build process may freeze or crash.
+If several minutes pass without any progress, cancel the build with ^C. Simply re-run the last command to resume building.
 After installation is complete, don't forget to remove the binary release's bin directory from your path.

 To avoid installing the release in the prefix location, replace the "sudo make install" command with "make bootstrap-stage-3".
 The final compiler will be put